House of Cards

 - Acessórios incluídos

-Data de lançamento fevereiro 2010 Editor Penguin Books
+Data de lançamento maio 2009 Editor Penguin Formato ePub

 From the author of "The Last Tycoons", William D. Cohan's international bestseller "House of Cards: How Wall Street's Gamblers Broke Capitalism" dissects the collapse of Bear Stearns and the beginning of the financial crisis.
 It was Wall Street's toughest investment bank, taking risks where others feared to tread, run by testosterone-fuelled gamblers who hung a sign saying 'let's make nothing but money' over the trading floor.